Edge Cybersecurity in Telecommunications

 Severe DDoS attacks can result in weeks of downtime, which can cause telecommunications providers to lose millions if not billions of dollars in losses as well as in brand reputation.
 Some risk mitigation strategies against DDoS attacks include web app firewall technology, content distribution networks, or the rerouting of DDoS-generated traffic through a filter that removes malicious traffic and only allows normal traffic to move ahead.

-According to Akamai, the Internet and telecom sector is among the industries that experienced the biggest spike in DDoS attacks in 2020, a 210% increase over 2019.
-By and large, for the first time in history, the annual number of DDoS attacks will cross the 10 million threshold in 2020 and regionally, the attack frequency in EMEA in the same year was 3.71 million, with a peak volume of 586 Gbps and 7 days peak duration.
+The Internet and telecom sector is among the industries that experienced the biggest spike in DDoS attacks in 2020, a 210% increase over 2019.
+For the first time in history, the annual number of DDoS attacks crossed the 10 million threshold in 2020 and regionally, the attack frequency in EMEA in the same year was 3.71 million, with a peak volume of 586 Gbps and 7-day peak duration.

 Session Initiation Protocol (SIP)